suhan0694/earmo-node-shell/README.md

 TODO:
 * Make the script work asynchronously using promises. ✔️
-* Work on both Windows and Linus. ❌
+* Work on both Windows and Linux. ❌
 * Call testingStudy.sh from script ✔️
 * Tail the log file on the cmd window. ❌